 CEOs take enforcement action where motorists inconsiderately park on the footway.
 This causes particular problems for visually impaired people, wheelchair users, and people with prams or buggies.
-If the footway is not reinforced to permit parking, then the paving is likely to crack and cause a trip hazard for all pedestrians.
+Unless the footway has been reinforced to permit parking, then the paving is likely to crack and cause a trip hazard for pedestrians.

-9,845 PCN's were issued to vehicles parked illegally on the footway in 2018-19.
+11,994 PCN's were issued to vehicles parked illegally on the footway in 2019-20.

-There are some footways where parking is permitted on residential streets which are too narrow for parking fully on the road.
+There are some footways where parking is permitted on residential streets that are too narrow for parking fully on the road.
 In such cases, footway parking may be permitted either fully (four wheels) or partially (two wheels) on the pavement.
-Where parking is permitted on a permanent basis, bay markings and signage is installed.
+Where parking is permitted on a permanent basis, bay markings and signage are installed.